 Metal toxicology in soils, sediments and waters

 Trace metal speciation and bioavailability represent key sources of environmental toxicity.
-DGT (Diffusive Gradient Thin-films) and DET (Diffusive Equilibrium in Thin-films) technology is used to study the fate and transfer of trace metal species throughout aqueous and terrestrial environments.
+DGT (Diffusive Gradient Thin-films) and DET (Diffusive Equilibrium in Thin-films) technology are used to study the fate and transfer of trace metal species throughout aqueous and terrestrial environments.

 Subsurface crustal fluids

-Carbon, hydrogen and noble gas isotopes are applied to resolve issues of energy demand, ground water pollution and geological carbon sequestration.
+Carbon, hydrogen and noble gas isotopes are applied to resolve issues of energy demand, groundwater pollution and geological carbon sequestration.